AdobeDocs/commerce-testing/src/pages/functional-testing-framework/index.md

 .env.example                    // Example file for environment settings.
 .credentials.example            // Example file for credentials to be used by the third-party integrations (generated while running 'bin/mftf build:project'; should be filled with the appropriate credentials in the corresponding sandboxes).
 .gitignore                      // List of files ignored by git.
-.htaccess.sample                // Access settings for the Apache web server to perform the Magento CLI commands. codeception.dist.yml            // Codeception configuration (generated while running 'bin/mftf build:project')
+.htaccess.sample                // Access settings for the Apache web server to perform the Commerce CLI commands. codeception.dist.yml            // Codeception configuration (generated while running 'bin/mftf build:project')
 ```

-## MFTF on Github
+## Functional Testing Framework on Github

 Follow the [project](https://github.com/magento/magento2-functional-testing-framework) and [contribute on Github](https://github.com/magento/magento2-functional-testing-framework/blob/master/.github/CONTRIBUTING.md).